 Once you start shopping for a mortgage, you’ll find two types of mortgage interest rates: fixed rates and adjustable rates, also known as variable rates.

 On the other hand, an adjustable rate means that the interest will change according to market conditions, meaning it could increase or decrease several times during the loan's term.
-When talking about adjustable rate mortgages (ARM), most lenders will offer what are called hybrid ARMs: they will have a fixed-rate number of years where the rate won’t change, then become variable and start adjusting.
+When talking about adjustable rate mortgages (ARMs), most lenders will offer what are called hybrid ARMs: they will have a fixed-rate number of years where the rate won’t change, then become variable and start adjusting.

 Each type of interest rate has its pros and cons.
 You should carefully consider each before deciding which best suits your needs.